Common Car Insurance Scams

 blueCheck icon

-Fraudulent insurance agents, fake injury claims and staged accidents are some of the most common car insurance scams.
+Fraudulent agents, staged crashes and fake injury claims are among the most common car insurance scams drivers face.

 blueCheck icon